rmosolgo/graphql-ruby/readme.md

     # => MyType!
     ```
 - Validate type of variables (see early return in LiteralValidator)
+- Assert non-null arguments are present
+- Assert non-null variables are present
 - Big ideas:
   - Use [graphql-parser](https://github.com/shopify/graphql-parser) (Ruby bindings for [libgraphqlparser](https://github.com/graphql/libgraphqlparser)) instead of Parslet
+  - Revamp the fixture Schema to be more useful (better names, more extensible)

 ## Goals